khamilion/Seminar-in-Advanced-SD/README.md

               (name) paramater holds the name of the specified country

               This method is called from within get_countries() as an assistant method.
-It loops through the tables parameter to find the medal count for the (name) holding the country name.
+It loops through the tables parameter to find the medal count for the (name) parameter holding the country name.

 The olympic_db file saves the dictionary holding the olympic data in a databse with SQLite.